 Please add the default value as 15

-Next, Please go to the Group properties and click the expression button beside the Group on property.
+Next, please go to the Group properties and click the expression button beside the Group on the property.

-Now you can see that the report is display 15 records per page.
+Now you can see that the SSRS Page Breaks report is to display 15 records per page.

-Above report is fulfilling our requirements but let me hide that parameter.
+The above SSRS Page Breaks report is fulfilling our requirements, but let me hide that parameter.
 To do so, right-click on the parameter will open the Report parameter Properties.
 Here, Please select the Parameter visibility option to Hidden.